 Homework assigned from the book will be collected each week, on Fridays, and a large proportion of the problems will be graded.
 You will know the assignment for Friday by the Monday of the same week, at the latest.
 Homework assignments will also be posted on our course web page.
-I will arrange a problem session room for my Thursday "office hours" (10-11:30 a.m.).
+I will arrange a problem session room for my Thursday "office hours" (10-11:30 a.m.) and announce the location to the class.
 This will be a time and place for us to meet and work on, or discuss, the homework problems which are due the next day.
+(You are not required to attend the problem sessions.)
 I encourage you to find classmates with whom you can also discuss homework and other topics.
 Of course I am also available during my regular office hours, or if necessary by appointment.